mdonlan/budget_app_client/readme.md

 ## Dependencies

-This project depends on the [Budget App Server](https://github.com/mdonlan/budget_app_server), which provides the backend functionality for this website.
+This project depends on [Budget App Server](https://github.com/mdonlan/budget_app_server), which provides the backend functionality for this website.
 Before running this client application, you need to install and run the server application.
 Follow the instructions in the server's README file to get it up and running.

 ## Features